Quick Links

 Summer

-Students will use the skills that have been taught in KS3 and perform them in in advance drills, getting them prepared for GCSE moderation in year 11.
+Students will use the skills that have been taught in KS3 and perform them in advance drills, getting them prepared for GCSE moderation in Year 11.
 Opportunities to lead warm ups, specific activities, score and umpire will be available every lesson.

 All students engaged in taking on roles and responsibilities within the lesson; scoring, referring or coaching for example.
 Students will also be performing the skills learned in KS3 in a more challenging environment.
 Effort and participation is fundamental